 True, this contextual change may never equal the unworldly tranquility of marrying your opposite-sex clone (which, frankly, might get rather boring over time).
 But if you can better understand the unique individual you married, then even when you simply don’t—or can’t—see things eye to eye, by taking the time to enter into their reality, you may realize the very highest couples ideal of seeing them "I to I."

 NOTE 1: This piece is just one of various posts I've completed on the challenges of intimate relationships.
-If you'd like to delve further into the topic, here are links to six earlier writings of mine that should provide you with additional ideas:
+If you'd like to delve further into the topic, here are links to other writings of mine that should furnish you with many additional self-help ideas:

 © 2013 Leon F. Seltzer, Ph.D.
 All Rights Reserved.